Rich with history, brimming with ambiance, and unspoiled by mass tourism, Romania is beyond photogenic. It is simply beautiful. And often magical.

-Summer brings blue skies laced with puffy white clouds, glorious sunsets, and all sorts of opportunity to explore.
+Summer brings blue skies laced with puffy white clouds, glorious sunsets, and all sorts of opportunities to explore.
 The town squares are common a gathering place for socializing as the heat of the day fades away.

 During Autumn fog is almost always present in the valleys, coating everything in tiny glistening water beads, and making for a wonderful view from above.